 Qmin

 Qmin is the maximum net leading MVAr observed at the low side of the generator step up transformer when the unit is operating at its maximum net dependable MW capability.
-Qmin is calculated from the leading Resource Registration data MW4 MVar value by subtracting Resource Registration data auxiliary load MVAr.
+Qmin is calculated from the leading Resource Registration data MW4 MVAr value by subtracting Resource Registration data auxiliary load MVAr.

 Example: